MASTER OF ENGINEERING MANAGEMENT (ENERGY MANAGEMENT)

 Elective Courese

-Overview of power systems, Types of costs in power generation, Methods of determining depreciation: straight line, diminishing value, and sinking fund.
+Overview of power systems, Types of costs in power generation, Methods of determining depreciation: straight line,diminishing value, and sinking fund.

-Types of tariffs: flat rate, block rate, two-part tariff, maximum demand tariff, power factor tariff, and three-part tariff, Power factor and its economic aspects in tariff design, Understanding the economics of power transmission.
+Tariff Structure and Types: Types of tariffs: flat rate, block rate, two part tariff, maximum demand tariff, power factor tariff, and three-part tariff, Power factor and its economic aspects in tariff design, Understanding the economics of power transmission.

 The Regulation in Electric Power Industry: The necessity of regulation in the electric power sector, Types and principles of regulation required.